SalesforceCommerceCloud/sfcc-sample-apps/README.md

     yarn start

-    # Open the browser with http://localhost:3000 to go to the storefront.
+    # To access the storefront, open the browser with http://localhost:3000

 ## Debug